Freakwill/pyrimidine/paper/paper.md

 ## Algebra-inspired Programming

-As known, GA consists of two main components: individuals( or chromosomes) and populations.
+As is well-known, ther are wo fundamental concepts in GAs: individuals( or chromosomes) and populations.

-In a typical Python implementation, populations are initially conceptualized as lists of individuals, with each individual representing a chromosome composed of a list of genes.
-Subsequently, creating an individual can be achieved using either the standard library's `array` or the widely-used third-party library `numpy`[11].
-Finally, the evolutionary operators are defined and applied to these structures.
+In a typical Python implementation, populations are initially defined as lists of individuals, with each individual representing a chromosome composed of a list of genes.
+Creating an individual can be achieved utilizing either the standard library's `array` or the widely-used third-party library `numpy`[11].
+Following this, evolutionary operators are defined and applied to these structures.

-Our design concept is beyond the oridinary idea and more extensible.
-We would like to call it "algebra-inspired Programming".
-It should not be confused with algebraic programming, but we can draw inspiration from its ideas.
+Our design concept transcends the ordinary and embraces a higher level of extensibility.
+We term this innovative approach "algebra-inspired Programming."
+It should not be confused with so-called algebraic programming, but it draws inspiration from its underlying principles.

 ### Mathematical representation